oulib-resdata/backups101/BackupsOutline.md

 ### How to Decide on a Frequency *(4 minutes)*
 * How often does the content change
 * How much work would be lost in the time
+* How much would it cost you to replace that work?  (particularly important for physical samples?)
 * How much work is required to maintain that frequency

 ### Backup Culture *(4 minutes)*